qtproject/pyside-pyside-setup/sources/shiboken6/doc/shibokengenerator.rst

     well to prevent the headers from being suppressed in the generated code.

-::ref:`typesystem`: XML files that provides the developer with a tool to customize the
+::ref:`typesystem_details`: XML files that provides the developer with a tool to customize the
              way that the generators will see the classes and functions.
 For example, functions can be renamed, have its signature changed and many other actions.